-Be honest about how much effort you are willing to put into birth control.
 To be effective, birth control pills require you to take a pill every day.
 Barrier methods have to be used before sex.
 Fertility awareness requires that you watch your temperature and other signs closely.
 You must also avoid sex on days when you could get pregnant.
 If you are not willing to put in the effort, choose another method of birth control.

 Consider how comfortable you feel about using a particular method of birth control.
 If you are not comfortable with or might not consistently use a birth control method for any reason, that method is not likely to be reliable for you in the long run.